 Aerospace Policy

-While mastering the intricacies of rocket, space systems, and unmanned aerial system design and construction early in one’s career is vital to cultivating skilled talent in Canada’s aerospace industry, we recognize that real-world challenges demand a broader perspective.
-Innovating in existing Canadian sectors or pioneering new ones requires a deep understanding of legal implications and the ability to navigate regulatory frameworks effectively.
+While mastering the intricacies of rocket, CubeSat, and unmanned aerial systems design and construction early in one’s career is vital to cultivating skilled talent in Canada’s aerospace industry, we recognize that real-world challenges demand a broader perspective.
+Innovating within existing Canadian markets or pioneering new ones requires a comprehensive understanding of legal implications and the ability to navigate regulatory frameworks effectively.

 Research Areas